There are two major types of centerfire rifle cartridges available on the market today:

 If Federal Brass Cased Ammo Performed So Great, Why Bother Buying Steel Cased Ammo?

 The performance of the carbine firing Federal ammunition in this test was undoubtedly impressive.
-The firing of approximately 412 pounds of ammunition with very minimal maintenance in austere conditions without a single malfunction – not to mention remaining serviceable and combat accurate from the first shot to the last – could hardly be improved upon.
+We fired approximately 412 pounds of ammunition with very minimal maintenance in austere conditions without a single malfunction.
+The fact that the rifle remained serviceable and combat accurate from the first shot to the last – could hardly be improved upon.
 To many who read this report, this is all the justification they need to purchase this type of ammo.

-To others, the increased cost of brass cased ammunition isn’t worth it – after all, the Wolf and Brown Bear ammo had very few malfunctions, all things considered.
+To others, the increased cost of brass cased ammunition isn’t worth it.
+After all, the Wolf and Brown Bear ammo had very few malfunctions, all things considered.
 Plus, let’s be honest – in all likelihood, most people will never shoot 10,000 rounds through their AR-15.
-As a company we would be excited if they did, but the use these rifles saw was far beyond what is likely to be encountered in the real world.
+We’d be excited as a company if they did, but we used these rifles far beyond what is likely to be encountered in the real world.
 So, for many consumers, this test will be justification that buying steel cased ammunition is a sensible decision.
 In many cases, it is.

-Although ammunition prices are volatile, the prices of brass and steel remain similar to one another – that is, brass is generally more expensive.
+Although ammunition prices are volatile, the prices of brass and steel remain similar to one another.
+That is, brass is generally more expensive than steel.
 We created a chart comparing the cost over time of each type, including ammunition and spare parts replacement costs.

-The difference in price between brass and steel cased (more specifically, copper jacketed and bimetal jacketed) ammunition means that you’ll have plenty of savings with which to buy new barrels – even if you shoot so fast that you replace them every 4,000 rounds.
-For this chart, brass ammunition was calculated at $130 per thousand higher than steel and replacement barrels at $250 apiece.
+The difference in price between brass and steel cased ammo (more specifically, copper jacketed and bimetal jacketed) means that you’ll have plenty of savings with which to buy new barrels – even if you shoot so fast that you replace them every 4,000 rounds.
+For this chart, we calculated brass ammunition at $130 per thousand higher than steel and replacement barrels at $250 apiece.

-The final decision is up to you, but now that you know some facts, you can make a better-informed decision.
+The final decision is up to you, but now that you know some facts, you can make a better-informed decision in the brass vs. steel cased ammo debate.